 Orlando City was desperately in need of a win but it was the Montreal Impact that played with desperation.
-The Impact sat deep and defended for 90+ minutes, hoping for a moment of magic on the counter and they got exactly that with Dominic Oduro’s 56th minute 1-v-1 opportunity.
+The Impact sat deep and defended for 90+ minutes, hoping for a moment of magic on the counter.
+They got exactly that with Dominic Oduro’s 56th minute, 1-v-1 opportunity.
 Oduro beat Joe Bendik and ended Orlando’s playoff hopes in a 1-0 Montreal win.

 “In my opinion we did everything other than finish our chances,” said Head Coach Jason Kreis after the match.
 “And if we’d have finished one of our chances, I think the game would have been much different.”

 The Lions peppered 19 second-half shot attempts toward Evan Bush’s goal and not one of them fell favorably.
-Five of them were blocked and 12 were off-target, leaving only five on frame, which Bush stopping all of them, including two of the Save-of-the-Week variety.
+Five of the 22 total OCSC shot attempts were blocked and 12 were off-target, leaving only five on frame, with Bush stopping all of them, including two of the Save-of-the-Week variety.

-The Lions also largely wasted five corner kicks, either failing to find a teammate or not even beating the first defender.
+The Lions also largely wasted five corner kicks, either failing to find a teammate or not even beating the first defender with the cross.
 However, Jose Aja got onto a Matias Perez Garcia corner cross in the 20th minute and directed his headed shot toward goal.
 The ball appeared to take a deflection and went over the end line.
 The Lions protested for a handball but the ref awarded a goal kick.

 In the 23rd minute, a nice bit of build-up led to a near chance but Kaká over-hit the pass and Bush came quickly off his line to beat Cyle Larin to the ball.

 In the 41st, Kaká got to the end line and tried to cross the ball in.
 It deflected off a defender and again the captain and the crowd howled for a penalty but to no avail.
-A minute later the Lions got their best opportunity of the half as Larin turned and blasted from the top of the box but his shot was just wide.
-That would summarize Larin’s afternoon.
+A minute later the Lions got their best opportunity of the half as Larin turned and blasted from the top of the box, but his shot was just wide.
+That summarized Larin’s afternoon.

 Kreis brought Julio Baptista on for an ineffective Kevin Molino at the half and Orlando’s attacking mentality certainly changed.
 However, David Mateos sustained a right knee injury and forced a second substitution early in the second period, as Seb Hines came on.

-Hines’ first touch served to send Kaká up the left flank, where the Brazilian crossed in for Larin, but the Canadian couldn’t quite get onto it and may have been pushed but there was no whistle from Armando Villareal – a theme that played throughout the day.
+Hines’ first touch served to send Kaká up the left flank, where the Brazilian crossed in for Larin, but the Canadian couldn’t quite get onto it.
+He may have been pushed, but there was no whistle from Armando Villarreal — a theme that played throughout the day.